-In general partnerships all members of the business partnership share an equal role in how the business is run, therefore an investor who is looking to become a general partner typically is a person who is interested in the long term success of the business and wants to provide support and input into the running of the company.
-Entrepreneurs who attract this type of investor need to be clear in their mind that they are looking for a partner who will provide support and offer their opinion on how to run the company.
-Whilst profits are split equally between partners, liability for loses are also split between all parties, therefore It goes without saying that not all investors or entrepreneurs are interested in this form of partnership.
+In general partnerships, all members of the business partnership share an equal role in how the business is run, therefore an investor who is looking to become a general partner typically is a person who is interested in the long term success of the business and wants to provide support and input into the running of the company.
+Irish entrepreneurs who attract this type of investor need to be clear in their mind that they are looking for a partner who will provide support and offer their opinion on how to run the company.
+Whilst profits are split equally between partners, liability for losses are also split between all parties, therefore It goes without saying that not all investors or entrepreneurs are interested in this form of partnership.

 Business partnerships that have a sleeping partner are partnerships where the investor partner has invested money into the company but offers no support or direction on how the company is run.
 Therefore, the main concern for sleeping partners is making money from the business investment.
 For entrepreneurs this form of partnership obviously has many benefits as the way the company is run remains in control of the entrepreneur, however the downside for the investor at least is that they can still be liable for losses that the company runs up.